soedinglab/spacepharer/README.md

 #### Sample commands for running spacer extraction tools

+Below are sample commands for common spacer extraction tools whose format is accepted by SpacePHARER.
+If you use any of these tools, it is advisable to follow any updates to their commands on their user manuals.

-PILER-CR: Use of `-noinfo` is a must.
+PILER-CR: Use of `-noinfo` is mandatory.
 Otherwise, the format cannot be read.

       pilercr -noinfo -quiet -in prok.fasta -out prok.txt